Job Submission

 --qos

-The qos (quality of service) argument constrains or modifies characteristics of a job.
-A qos argument must be specified for every job run on the Mantis cluster.
-This argument will usually be the same as that given for the partition.
+The qos (quality of service) argument constrains or modifies characteristics of a job such as scheduling priority, preemption, and resource limits.
+The qos argument must be specified for every job run on the Mantis cluster.
+This argument will often be the same as that given for the partition if specifying a partition.
+See the QOS section for more information about available QOS options.

 Commonly used arguments